LeanIn and McKinsey & Co Women in the Workplace report reveals over 1 in 4 women may downshift or leave their careers

 A major crisis is emerging where more than one in four women are thinking about potentially downshifting their careers or even leaving the workforce.

-Last year's Women in the Workplace report from Lean In and McKinsey & Co. reveals slow but measurable progress for women at all levels of management.
+The Women in the Workplace 2021 report from Lean In and McKinsey & Co. reveals slow but measurable progress for women at all levels of management.
 Yet, many of the gains could potentially be wiped out in a single year as a significant number of women may leave their jobs due to the impact of Covid-19.

 Women are significantly impacted by the pandemic